Topological Structure Learning Should Be A Research Priority for LLM-Based Multi-Agent Systems: Abstract

 \section{Abstract}

 Large Language Model-based Multi-Agent Systems (MASs) have emerged as a powerful paradigm for tackling complex tasks through collaborative intelligence.
-Nevertheless, the question of how agents should be structurally organized for optimal cooperation remains largely unexplored.
-In this position paper, we aim to gently redirect the focus of the MAS research community toward this critical dimension: \emph{develop topology-aware MASs for specific tasks}.
-Specifically, the system consists of three core components—agents, communication links, and communication patterns—that collectively shape its coordination performance and efficiency.
-To this end, we introduce a systematic, three-stage framework: agent selection, structure profiling, and topology synthesis.
-Each stage would trigger new research opportunities in areas such as language models, reinforcement learning, graph learning, and generative modeling; together, they could unleash the full potential of MASs in complicated real-world applications.
-Then, we discuss the potential challenges and opportunities in the evaluation of multiple systems.
-We hope our perspective and framework can offer critical new insights in the era of agentic AI.
+However, the topology of these systems--how agents in MASs should be configured, connected, and coordinated-- remains largely unexplored.
+In this position paper, we call for a paradigm shift toward \emph{topology-aware MASs} that explicitly model and dynamically optimize the structure of inter-agent interactions.
+We identify three fundamental components--\textbf{agents}, \textbf{communication links}, and \textbf{overall topology}--that collectively determine the system's \textbf{adaptability}, \textbf{efficiency}, \textbf{robustness}, and \textbf{fairness}.
+To operationalize this vision, we introduce a systematic three-stage framework: 1) agent selection, 2) structure profiling, and 3) topology synthesis.
+This framework not only provides a principled foundation for designing MASs but also opens new research frontiers across language modeling, reinforcement learning, graph learning, and generative modeling to ultimately unleash their full potential in complex real-world applications.
+We conclude by outlining key challenges and opportunities in MASs evaluation.
+We hope our framework and perspectives offer critical new insights in the era of agentic AI.